zachA214/Adelson_Senior_Capstone/README.md

 ## 🛗 Elevator Pitch

-<strong>*The perfect tool to allow for penetration testing simplified, for professionals to newcomers*</strong>
+<strong>*The perfect tool for simplified penetration testing , designed for professionals to newcomers alike*</strong>

 ---